centre-for-humanities-computing/danish-foundation-models/docs/datasheets/Netarkivet_text.md

 preprocessed/cleaned/labeled that might impact future uses?**

 This dataset is static and thus does not evolve over time with the language, thus will become increasingly outdated over time.
-The Netarkivet of which it is derived is however not static and is thus likely to develop further, which should allow us to update the dataset going forward.
+Netarkivet, from which it is derived, is not static however, and is thus likely to further develop, which will allow us to update the dataset going forward.